synapsecns/sanguine/packages/docs/docs/consensus/index.md

 ## How It Works

-Decentralized agents follow a simple and secure four-step process to relay cross-chain messages on behalf of client-controlled smart contracts:
+Client-controlled smart contracts broadcast messages to be relayed cross-chain by a series of decentralized agents in a simple and secure four-step process:

 ```
 DEST_CHAIN_ID:    123456